5roop/ASR_pipeline/README.md

 ```bash
 ffmpeg -i infile -ac 1 -ar 16000 -acodec pcm_s16le outfile.wav
 ```
-to convert infile in appropriately formatted outfile.
+to convert individual `infile` in appropriately formatted `outfile` with a reasonable filename you have to set yourself.

 For convenience this can be done also with `bash convert_audio.sh` script to transform all entries in `data/audio_input`, sequentially rename them (to 0.wav, 1.wav, ...) and save them to `data/audio_16khz_mono_wav`.
+Keep in mind, though, that the original file names will not be preserved.

 ## Sorting out HF credentials